 Some cosmologists see that an anthropic principle may be the answer

-to their science, while some yogis see psychopharmacology as holding
+to their science, while some modern yogis see psychopharmacology as holding

 the key to their religion.
-Philosophy and religion are the
+Philosophy and religion are venerable

-account of modern science to continue to grow.
+account of modern science to continue to develop.
 Similarly,

 modern science must not reject all past thinking because they need a